Whitwick & District U3A - Reading Group

 If you've looked at, or even read, some of our choices, why not come along and join us?
 You don't have to join in with the discussion if you don't want to.
 All you need is a love of reading a wide range of books and we would be delighted to see you.

-You can choose to get email reminders about the group's meetings by using this page in the Members' Area.
+You can choose to get email reminders about the group's meetings by using the reminders page in the Members' Area.

 To make the process of selecting a book for the group to read, we decided to limit our choices to the following categories for this year: Auto/biographies, Short listers or prize winners, Short stories

-If you've enjoyed this or any novels, do come and join us for coffee and biscuits.
+If you've enjoyed this or any novels, do come and join us.
 There's never any compulsion to join in, your presence would be most welcome.

 Lynda Hall at or